 Our Corporate Education programs will teach your team members to apply the lessons of the Holocaust to increase diversity in your workplace.
 Experts will present customized content for an interactive and unique experience.
-Our offerings include a Museum Tour and Program; Cultural Diversity Workshops; and Virtual Museum Experiences.
+Our offerings include a Museum Tour; Cultural Diversity Programs; and Virtual Museum Experiences.

 Through our programs, professionals will:

 - Learn the dangers of prejudice and hate by exploring the lessons of the Holocaust;

 - Engage in interactive discussions about how to address cultural diversity within your place of business;

 - Create new ways of thinking about inter-office relationships and team building and engagement;

 - Gain new perspectives on Jewish culture and identity; and